Interpreting your class schedule in PAWS

 Blended, or hybrid, courses include both online learning activities and some in-person class sessions.
 However, these in-person meetings are fewer than would occur in a traditional, fully face-to-face course.
 The reduced classroom time is balanced with time spent on online learning activities.
 The online learning component is often delivered asynchronously.

 During the COVID-19 pandemic, students in some blended/hybrid courses may be divided into two groups for the in-person class sessions to enable social distancing within the physical classroom space.
 The instructor meets in-person with one group of students on one day of the week and then repeats that same face-to-face class session with the other group of students on another day.

-Your courses themselves have not changed.
-We have only made updates to the way in which you’ll experience them.
 For online components, please review your schedule carefully to see if the teaching will be synchronous (you have to be logged in to the course at a certain day and time).
 For these courses, you will see “ONLINE WEB” as the location, but there will be a day/time listed.

 Asynchronous online courses do not require you to login at a specified day/time.
 They will also appear with “ONLINE WEB” as the location, but they will not have meeting times listed or will have TBA listed under “Days & Times”.

 Some blended/hybrid courses are splitting enrollment between two or more meeting days (ex. last names A-L meet on Tuesdays, last names M-Z meet on Thursdays).
 These details are currently being added to the course notes.
 You will see them by clicking on the section number on the course in your schedule: